599media/fnn_address/Documentation/Administrator/Index.rst

  * use the default layout only or add new layout options via TSConfig
  * set the right storagePid(s)

+The Extension can also be found on GitHub https://github.com/599media/fnn_address Please feel free to also leave your comments and/or suggestions for a better extension.

 .. _admin-configuration: